 - Alpha plus thalassaemia trait.
 This means that you have one missing alpha haemoglobin gene.
 (Normally there are four of these genes.)
 This trait can ONLY cause a problem if your partner has alpha zero thalassaemia trait - in which case your children might inherit HbH disease (explained below).
 Apart from that situation, it will not affect you or your children.

-A person with BTM has two beta-thalassaemia genes.
+A person with beta thalassaemia major (BTM) has two beta-thalassaemia genes (ie two abnormal beta-haemoglobin genes).
 Most of their haemoglobin is abnormal and does not work.
 This causes severe anaemia starting around the age of 4-6 months.
 Before that, the baby is not affected.
 This is because until age 3-6 months the baby makes a different type of haemoglobin, called fetal haemoglobin, which is not affected by the thalassaemia gene.
 With BTM, you need regular blood transfusions, plus other treatment to prevent complications.

 As the name suggests, this type is less severe than BTM.
 You have two beta-thalassaemia genes but can make some haemoglobin which works reasonably well.
 This may be because your particular combination of thalassaemia genes is (in effect) less severe, or because of some other protective factor.
 Although less severe than thalassaemia major, thalassaemia intermedia does need regular monitoring for life and often needs some treatment to prevent complications.